yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-switchover.md

 ## Perform switchover

 First, confirm there is no excessive lag between the DR primary and replica.
-You can [monitor lag](../disaster-recovery-setup/#monitor-replication) on the **Disaster Recovery** tab.
+You can [monitor lag](../disaster-recovery-setup/#monitor-replication) on the **xCluster Disaster Recovery** tab.

 If the DR config has any tables that don't have a replication status of Operational, switchover will be unsuccessful.
 In that case, you can do one of the following: